 Disclaimer – Please note that I’m not an attorney.
 The information provided in this section is not intended to constitute legal advice.
 The Wedding Contract information in this wedding guide is for general

 informational purposes only.
 Readers of this wedding guide should contact their attorney to obtain guidance concerning any particular legal matter.

-A wedding is a very complicated event with lots of moving parts and significant financial investment.
+A wedding is a highly complex event with many moving parts and significant financial investment.
 The contract is a written agreement

 between you and your vendor.
-A wedding contract details the terms of the transaction to tell you precisely what you are getting.
-It also describes when and how you will pay, and what happens if your vendor cannot deliver as promised and agreed to in the contract.
+The contract details the terms of the transaction to tell you precisely what you are getting.
+It also describes when and how you will pay and what happens if your vendor cannot deliver as promised and agreed to in the contract.